Shephexd/shephexd.github.io/_posts/Common_topics/2016-10-09-writing_academic_english.md

 - Paper
 ---

-It feels difficult when you write some text acadeically.
+It feels difficult when you write some text academically.
 Why feel difficult?
 Because you don't know how to write academic style.

 You need to know how to write academic style in english.
 It is important to express your opinion in english.
 There are some kind of rules to write like academic style.